ROCm/hipBLASLt/clients/samples/README.md

         --scaleD                scaleD          GEMM_STRIDED enable scaleD: 0 or 1 (default is 0)
-        --header                header          Print header for output (default is enabled) --timing                timing          Bechmark GPU kernel performance:0 or 1 (default is 1)
+        --header                header          Print header for output (default is enabled) --timing                timing          Bechmark GPU kernel performance:0 or 1 (default is 1) --iters                 iters           Iterations to run inside timing loop (default is 3) --cold_iters            cold_iters      Cold Iterations to run before entering the timing loop (default is 0)
 ```